Mathnerd314/stroscot/docs/Overloading.rst

    f 2 = 2
    f y | y != 1 && y != 2 = 3

-The cases are not ordered.
+Dispatch cases are not ordered.
 If multiple predicates match, it is required that all matching cases produce the same result.
 For example if we were to modify the last case:

 ::